 We have to keep in mind that even if Rossum can read tables - we also still have to offer validation and error correction for them.
 That’s a critical part of the process, and you can’t go ahead without it.
 As with the header fields, we seek to augment human operators with the automation we provide - dramatically speed them up, but keep them in control especially for the ambiguous cases.

 Is a column mistakenly split in two?
 Click.
-Did Elis miss a row?
+Did Rossum miss a row?
 Click.
 This is also the time to check that each column is matched with its business meaning.
-In a fraction of cases, Elis will misidentify something - then the user can just scrap its attempt completely and redraw the grid themselves.
+In a fraction of cases, Rossum will misidentify something - then the user can just scrap its attempt completely and redraw the grid themselves.
 But we have made sure this process is quick and easy, and the human effort that goes into it then has a lasting value.
 It doesn’t have to be repeated over and over.

 But the main time saver is what comes after - when the grid is final, a single click of a button completely transcribes the whole table, all cells in a single sweep.
 Can you imagine all the keystrokes saved in this single moment?

-Finally, all the power of Elis extensions is still at your fingertips.
+Finally, all the power of Rossum extensions is still at your fingertips.
 You can immediately match the SKUs against your item database to highlight unexpected items, make sure the total price fits the rate and quantity of each item, or assign these GL codes line by line.

 Reliably capturing tables in the wild comes with unique challenges and complexity that have prevented any widespread automatic solution before.
 So it’s worth a quick dive into the technology to understand what’s so hard about it, and how we solved this challenge.

 Initially, we just focused on table detection - identifying whether and where tables (often border-less and somewhat fuzzy structures) occur on a page is far from trivial by itself.